Is Cardinal Newman's idea of conscience 'precisely modernist'?

 So much for that.
 But what of the bishop’s wider criticisms about the language used by Newman?

 What did Newman mean by toasting ‘conscience first’, and by calling it ‘the aboriginal Vicar of Christ’?
-Did this mean that he really believed, perhaps on other grounds, that conscience was ‘some special faculty in your brain or in your intellect or something like that where you get signals from heaven’, or ‘[s]ome sort of telephone to Heaven about what’s true and what’s false’ – as Bishop Sanborn suggests?
+Did this mean that he really believed, perhaps on other grounds, that conscience was ‘some special faculty in your brain or in your intellect or something like that where you get signals from heaven’, or ‘[s]ome sort of telephone to Heaven about what’s true and what’s false’ – as the bishop suggests?

 We have already begun to answer these questions, and shall continue in the next part.